BrookJeynes/zigver/README.md

         Remove a version of Zig.

     --update
         Update Zig version.
 Only applicable when running latest.
+Will update ZLS if installed.

 -f, --force
         Force an install/uninstall.

+    --with-zls
+        Install the corresponding ZLS LSP version.
+Only supports Zig versions 0.11.0 and above.
 ```

 ## Install